Singing the River

 16 participants max

-Guides: Samara Jade, Mica Sun, Monika Denise & Lauren Bond,
+Guides: Samara Jade, Mica Sun, Monika Denise & Lauren Bond

-Pricing: $2800
+Pricing:

 The deposit and cost of The River’s Path Canoe Adventures are non-refundable.
 We strongly recommend purchasing travel insurance through our partner Outward Travel to protect your investment.